Where are you located?

 How can I get involved?

 There are many ways to get involved.
 The first thing we'd recommend is to sign up for our newsletter and updates.
 You can do that right here at the top right corner of this page!
 Then head over to our Facebook page and "Like" it if you haven't already.
 Visit our FB page often and you'll never miss an important post.
 At the blog, you can also sign up to receive notifications each time a new blog post is posted.
 We write frequently about our current needs and specific ways that you can get involved in our newsletters, at the blog, and on our Facebook page.
 If you are traveling to Haiti and would like to get in touch with us see below.

 I'd like to make a contribution, what do I need to know?

 Do you take volunteers?

 Yes and No. On most occasions we do not have a need for international volunteers.
-Occasionally we do take teams with certain skills (such as our beloved electricians).
-But because babies are staying at our facility with a parent or grandparent we do not require volunteers to play with or take care of children.
+Because children are staying at our facility with a parent or grandparent we do not require volunteers to play with or take care of children.
 Also when we have "work projects" we prefer to use local contractors and laborers who live and work to make a living right in our own neighborhood (see Our Approach).
 The act of employing Haitian workers for work projects not only supports the preservation of Haitian families but is also a way to participate in the local economy and community.
 If you like our approach, you may want to partner with us to finance some of these projects thus giving Haitian contractors an opportunity to exercise their skills and provide for their families.

 So you don't need volunteers.
 Are you sure?
 Isn't there any way for me to help out on the ground in Haiti?